markean/aimz/docs/source/user_guide/mcmc.rst

 \

-While aimz is primarily designed around variational inference and predictive sampling, it also provides support for MCMC methods via the `NumPyro backend <https://num.pyro.ai/en/stable/mcmc.html#numpyro.infer.mcmc.MCMC>`__, using the same aimz interface (e.g., :py:meth:`~aimz.ImpactModel.fit_on_batch` and :py:meth:`~aimz.ImpactModel.predict_on_batch`).
+While aimz is primarily designed around variational inference and predictive sampling, it also provides support for MCMC methods via the `NumPyro backend <https://num.pyro.ai/en/stable/mcmc.html#numpyro.infer.mcmc.MCMC>`__, using the same aimz interface (e.g., :meth:`~aimz.ImpactModel.fit_on_batch` and :meth:`~aimz.ImpactModel.predict_on_batch`).
 This enables users to apply MCMC to more complex models where variational inference may be less effective and dataset sizes are relatively small.

 .. jupyter-execute::